teAlisa/data1201/lab10/questions.md

 ### Question 1: What happens when you swap the delimiter from commas to tabs?
 How does the preview change?
-(Make sure "disable live preview is not checked if you don't see a change)
+(Make sure "disable live preview is not checked if you don't see a change) The data is not sseparated by columns anymore.
+It is because now delimeter is setted to the tabs, not commas, but our data is separeted by commas, thus we got only one big column
 ### Question 2: Try sorting the scientificName facet by name and by count.
 What problems are there with the data?
+There is lots of subjects that has one letter differece - mistakes, because of it we cannot sort the data properly
 ### Question 3: Use faceting to figure out the following:
 #### How many different years are represented in this file?
+ 16
 #### What year occurs the most times?
+ 1978
 #### What year occurs the least number of times?
+1993
 ### Question 4: What happens when you make a numerical facet of column note1, then convert the column to numbers?
 Is something different about the facet compared to yr?

 ### Question 5: Click and drag on the scatterplot facet you made to highlight a rectangle.
 What happens to the data points being displayed?